New Trump Adviser H.R. McMaster Faces An Old Challenge — Iraq

 In April 1991, I met a young U.S. Army captain in the moonscape of southern Iraq.
 He was frustrated.

-Just weeks earlier, the officer and his troops were part of the wave of U.S. forces that drove Saddam Hussein's Iraqi military out of Kuwait.
+Just weeks earlier, the officer and his troops had been part of the wave of U.S. forces that drove Saddam Hussein's Iraqi military out of Kuwait.
 The Americans kept advancing, pushing some 150 miles into southern Iraq — but then they received orders to halt in place.

 The captain and his men sat and watched from a distance as Saddam's army regrouped and crushed an uprising by Shiite rebels in Nasiriya and other cities throughout southern Iraq.